erjank/teaching/practices.md

 or more.
 In addition, most people are much less comfortable recording themselves than contributing written material.

-The second answer is that doing significantly outperforms watching.
+The second answer is that doing outperforms watching.
+Specifically, a recent paper by Koedinger et al {{"koedinger-doing-watching"|cite}}
-Specifically, a recent paper by Koedinger et al {{"koedinger-doing-watching"|cite}} estimated "…the learning benefit from extra doing (1 SD increase) to be more than six times that of extra watching or reading." *Doing*, in this case, refers to completing an interactive or mimetic task with feedback, while *benefit* refers to both *completion rates* and *overall performance*.
+estimated "…the learning benefit from extra doing (1 SD increase) to be more than six times that of extra watching or reading."
+"Doing", in this case, refers to completing an interactive or mimetic task with feedback, while "benefit" refers to both "completion rates" and "overall performance".

 And while we do not (yet) have empirical data, we believe very strongly that many novices would give up in despair if required to